Delta Omicron Sigma History

 For more than 40 years, Delta Omicron Sigma has become synonymous with excellence, leadership and youth development.
 Our Chapter exudes talent of more than 30 members ranging from educators to mental health counselors, family physicians, business managers to non-profit directors and more.
 We advise three Undergraduate Chapters at The Ohio State University, Ohio University and Wilmington College.
 We mentor girls ages 12-18 through the national Rhoer Club and advise the newly chartered Philo Affiliate known as “friends” of the sorority.
 We are proud to be recognized nationally and locally for implementing quality programs and events.

-We proudly hosted the Central Region Conference in March 2015, where we donated $7,500 to local community-based organizations, such as Godman Guild Association - by granting swimwear and supplies for under served youth, the Girl Scouts of Ohio’s Heartland and Children’s Defense Fund of Ohio.
-The Diamond Conference, held in Columbus, OH, drew more than 1,100 members and guests, elected officials and representatives from all Divine Nine organizations.
+In recent years, we proudly hosted the 75th Central Region Diamond Conference in Columbus, OH where we donated $7,500 to local community-based organizations, such as Godman Guild Association - by granting swimwear and supplies for under served youth, the Girl Scouts of Ohio’s Heartland and Children’s Defense Fund of Ohio.

-We were the leading collaborators of the city’s first Know Your Rights Townhall Meeting with the other Divine Nine Sororities.
+We were the leading collaborators of the city’s first women-led Townhall Meeting: Know Your Rights with the other Divine Nine Sororities.
 The forum was inspired by the legacy of our fallen Soror, Sandra Bland.
-Soror Bland’s name made national news for her unanswered death during a routine traffic stop in Waller County, TX.
+Soror Bland’s name made national news in 2015 for her unanswered death during a routine traffic stop in Waller County, TX.
 Soror Bland was known for her community activism, leadership and passion for communities of color.

 We were the only African-American sorority featured in the inaugural Girls Book, a subsidiary of the Columbus Women’s Book, for our outstanding Rhoer Club mentoring program.